araujo88/design-patterns-in-go/README.md

 - **Template**: Defines the skeleton of an algorithm in an operation, deferring some steps to subclasses.
 Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.
 - **Iterator**: Provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.
 - **Mediator**: Defines an object that encapsulates how a set of objects interact.
 Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.
-  Memento: Without violating encapsulation, capture and externalize an object's internal state so that the object can be restored to this state later.
+- **Memento**: Without violating encapsulation, capture and externalize an object's internal state so that the object can be restored to this state later.